thoughtbot/factory_bot/GETTING_STARTED.md

 gem "factory_girl", "~> 4.0"
 ```

-JRuby users: FactoryGirl works with JRuby starting with 1.6.7.2 (latest stable, as per July 2012).
+JRuby users: factory_girl works with JRuby starting with 1.6.7.2 (latest stable, as per July 2012).
 JRuby has to be used in 1.9 mode, for that, use JRUBY_OPTS environment variable:

 ```bash